JonathanLoscalzo/pandaset-scale-challenge/README.md

 - **Usability**: Is the application user-friendly and accessible?
   - OK: It is rendering things correctly
+  - IMPROVE: colors are not good enough
+  - IMPROVE: Navigation with CameraControls are not good, it is a mess
-  - IMPROVE: add timeline for multiples frames
+  - IMPROVE: add Keyboard control like [minecraft alternative](https://codesandbox.io/p/sandbox/vkgi6?file=%2Fsrc%2FApp.js)

 ### Refs